 What Are the Readings?
 As the students progress into the higher grades there are more readings that are excerpts of great works about ancient history, civics, and the humanities.
 As an example, 8th grade students may read an excerpt from The Republic, by Plato; an excerpt of The Prince by Machiavelli; or a section of Augustine’s Confessions.
 Prior to each discussion the students receive an e-mail that gives them the reading/thinking assignment.
 The e-mail also contains some questions for the students to ponder and wonder about after having read the text.
 It is this reading and thinking that constitutes the students’ preparation for the discussions.

 Can We Start Anytime?
 Yes, we are flexible with parents and students.
 If you wish to join during the school year, we are happy to have you join a class (provided there is room in the classroom).
 Your tuition would be pro-rated based on when you join us.
 We would be happy to discuss our classes with you.
-Please give us a call at 719-930-7549 or 360-496-0007.
+Please give us a call at 410-282-6215.

 How Much Does it Cost?
-A family discount of 50% off is applied for two or more children enrolling in our online classes.
-Please enroll at this link: SOCRATIC ENROLLMENT.
+A family discount of 30% off is applied for two or more children enrolling in our online classes.
+Please enroll at the links below.